kunance/Campusly/README.md

 ```

-## How to setup EC2 instance after you create an micro ubuntu EC2 instance
+## How to setup EC2 instance after it is created

-#### Modify your local ~/.ssh/config by adding two entries ... you get the pem file when you create the EC2 instance in my case I named the pem file  'RentedJR.pem'
+#### Modify your local ~/.ssh/config by adding two entries for the newly created EC2 instance and pem file

 #### You need this to ssh ec2Micro from your local machine into EC2 instance
 ```